mikecinnamon/MLearning/[ML-10]  Example - Direct marketing of term deposits.md

 ## Homework

-1. Perform a **random split** of the data set, taking one half for training and the other half for testing.
-You will use this partition for all the questions of this assignment.
-Suppose that we use our predictive model as suggested in question Q5 of example MLE-04, but calling 20% of the clients.
-How would you validate the model for that application, based on your train-test split?

-2. **Undersample** the training subset, by randomly dropping as many negative units as needed to match the positive units, so that you end up with a pefectly balanced training data set.
-Leave the test data set as it is, without correcting there the class imbalance.
-Train a logistic regression model on the undersampled training data set and evaluate it on the test data set, based on a confusion matrix.
+1. **Undersample** the data, by randomly dropping as many negative units as needed to match the positive units, so that you end up with a pefectly balanced training data set.
+Train a logistic regression model on this undersampled training data set and evaluate it, based on a confusion matrix.

-3. **Oversample** the training subset, by randomly adding as many duplicates of the positive units as needed to match the negative units, so that you end up with a pefectly balanced training data set.
-Leave the test data set as it is, without correcting there the class imbalance.
-Train a logistic regression model on oversampled training data set and evaluate it on the test data set, based on a confusion matrix.
+2. **Oversample** the data, by randomly adding as many duplicates of the positive units as needed to match the negative units, so that you end up with a pefectly balanced training data set.
+Train a logistic regression model on this oversampled training data set and evaluate it, based on a confusion matrix.